Mathi2702/PyCitySchools/README.md

 # Pandas_Challenge

-In this assignment, you’ll create and manipulate Pandas DataFrames to analyze school and standardized test data.
+Create and manipulate Pandas DataFrames to analyze school and standardized test data.

 ## Background
 You are the new Chief Data Scientist for your city's school district.
 In this capacity,